 The range of documents goes from text, to DOC, PDF, XLS, structured data, unstructured data, images, audio/video files.

 Clearly any environment that hosts many document types needs to be able to call apps that are capable of displaying the data.

-The search mechanisms have to be able in the background to find and highlight any “hits”, otherwise users of the Kbase have to tag the documents with key words, which we all know is tedious and unreliable (i.e. user mindsets tend to be different at the time they encode key words relative to when they later launch searches).
+The search mechanisms must be able in the background to find and highlight “hits”, otherwise users of the Kbase have to tag the documents with key words, which we all know is tedious and unreliable (i.e. user mindsets tend to be different at the time they encode key words relative to when they later launch searches).

 See my “US State Dept Country Profiles” 3D demo Kbase (all countries, business, travel, law enforcement, narcotics, terrorism).